solana-foundation/developer-content/developers/guides/solang/solang-getting-started.md

 Here, the `payer` is specified as `wallet.publicKey`, and the address of the `dataAccount` that we plan to create is provided.
 The generated `dataAccount` Keypair is included as an additional signer on the transaction, as it's being used to create a new account.
-Essentially, this verifies that we hold the private key corresponding to the address of the new account we're creating.
+Essentially, this verifies that we hold the secret key corresponding to the address of the new account we're creating.

 ```jsx
 // Client